 Parameters are dependent in that they don’t do anything on their own.
 In order to make them work, you also have to provide Tableau with instructions on what each of the parameter inputs should do.
 This can be accomplished through a calculated field.
 Since we are starting with a way to allow users to choose between one of four measures, we will create a calculated measure that will tell Tableau which measure to display based on the parameter value selected.
 In case you are not familiar with the syntax, the definitions will look like this in the calculated field:

 WHEN “Discount” THEN AVG([Discount])

-Note that I gave every measure an aggregation.
-If I didn’t assign the aggregations here, all four measures would share the same aggregation.
-It doesn’t make sense for us to sum up the discounts, so I assigned that measure an aggregation of average using AVG.
+Note that we gave every measure an aggregation.
+If we didn’t assign the aggregations here, all four measures would share the same aggregation.
+It doesn’t make sense for us to sum up the discounts, so we assigned that measure an aggregation of average using AVG.
 My final calculated field looks like this:

 Step 3 – Create the View

 At this point, we are ready to create our continuous line graph with our newly created calculated measure.
-I know this is meant to be a continuous monthly trend over time, so I start by putting my date dimension on the Columns shelf with an aggregation of continuous month.
-To create the line graph, I put my newly created “Measure Selected” measure onto the rows shelf.
+We know this is meant to be a continuous monthly trend over time, so we start by putting my date dimension on the Columns shelf with an aggregation of continuous month.
+To create the line graph, we put the newly created “Measure Selected” measure onto the rows shelf.
 At this point, we see a monthly trend for whatever measure is the current value in the parameter that we created.
 By default, the current value will be the first value (Sales) in the parameter.
 The view currently looks like this: